Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: Results and Discussions

-When the interface is along the [100] direction as shown in Fig.~\ref{fig1} or Fig.~\ref{fig2}(a), the dominant contribution to the current comes from electrons with $k_y \sim 0$, i.e., most electrons tunnel normal to the interface.
-Due to non-conservation of $k_x$, QPs will scatter into different bands.
-The low-energy differential conductance will thus be dominated by the zero-energy bound states arising from the interband QP transitions although the nonzero-energy bound states may also have some effects on it.
-Thus the ZBCP found in PCARS is due to the zero-energy bound states that exist in the interface when electrons are tunneled normal to the interface along the [100] direction.
-This is verified in Fig.~\ref{fig2}(d), where we have simulated the PCARS data presented in Ref.~\cite{0953-2048-22-1-015018} by assuming that all electrons are tunneling across the interface along the [100]-direction.
-The best fitting is obtained with $\Delta_\alpha=8$ and $\Delta_\beta=8$ under the proposed sign-reversal $s^\pm$-wave pairing.
+Eq. (\ref{the tunneling conductance}) is valid only when $\theta \sim 0$ (and thus $k_y \sim 0$).
+In this case, as shown in Fig.~\ref{fig4}(a), due to non-conservation of $k_x$, the dominant contribution to the current comes from QPs from both $\alpha$ and $\beta$ bands.
+The low-energy differential conductance will thus be dominated by the zero-energy bound states that arise from the inter-band QP transitions although the nonzero-energy bound states may also have some effects on it.
+Thus the ZBCP found in PCARS is due to the zero-energy bound states that exist in the interface when electrons tunnel normal to the interface along the [100] direction.
+This is verified in Fig.~\ref{fig4}(d), where we have simulated the PCARS data presented in Ref. \cite{0953-2048-22-1-015018} by assuming that all electrons are tunneling across the interface along the [100]-direction.
+Eq.~(\ref{the tunneling conductance}) is used to obtain the best fitting with $\Delta_\alpha=8$ and $\Delta_\beta=8$ under the proposed sign-reversal $s^\pm$-wave pairing.
+Here the integration over angles is not necessary for the small window of angles.
 The normalized barrier height is taken to be $Z=5$ and the scattering broadening $\Gamma=0.5$.

-It should be emphasized that the ZBCP is more sensitive to the phase difference than the gap amplitude and when a more realistic FS together with a more realistic extended $s$-wave gap are used, a much better fitting, especially in the nonzero-energy region, will be obtained.
+It should be emphasized that ZBCP is more sensitive to the phase difference than the gap amplitude and when a more realistic FS together with a more realistic extended $s$-wave gap are used, a much better fitting, especially in the nonzero-energy region, will be obtained.
 The ZBCP found here can only exist when range of $k_y$ covers the $\beta$ band.
 Using experimental data\cite{0295-5075-83-4-47001, PhysRevB.83.020501}, this corresponds to a small window of $\pm 6^{\circ}$ for interfaces around [100] direction.